danishnxt/BigDataWork/README.md

   All assignment and marking files are in a folder

 FINAL PROJECT:
+  "Analysis of TMDB Movie database"
   Please find the final report included in this repository
-  - Running analysis on TMDB movie dataset